phurin-git/hr.360/README.md

-# HR.360 — Simple Dashboard
+# HR.360 — HR Management Dashboard

 HR.360 is a web-based HR management dashboard, I practice frontend skill by used designed in Figma and builted it.
 The application allows users to log in, browse a user directory, search, filter, and view detailed information about each user.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).